 How to Air-Dry Your Hair on Mornings When You Need to Hit Snooze

-Everyone should know how to air-dry wet hair is key to ensuring an effortless routine.
-For many (especially for those with wavy or curly hair, air-drying is also the only way to guarantee you will avoid the dreaded frizz.
+Knowing how to air-dry wet hair is key to ensuring an effortless routine.
+For many (especially for those with wavy or curly hair), air-drying is the only way to guarantee you will avoid the dreaded frizz.
 For others who could blow-dry their hair but choose not to, air-drying is less faff than wrestling with a round brush and a hair dryer.
-It also means you can hit snooze a couple more times, which on some mornings (Mondays and Fridays especially) is very welcome.
+It also means you can hit the snooze button a couple more times, which on some mornings is very welcome.

-Here’s something we bet you didn’t know: Conditioner not only smoothes your strands, but it can also help them dry faster, too.
-The silicones coat each strand and seal it down, repelling water in the process.
-Now for a beauty editor tip: Keep a wide-tooth comb inside your shower, and always, always comb through when applying conditioner to ensure an even application.
-Trust us—you’ll see the difference.
+Here's something you probably didn't know: Conditioner not only smoothes your strands—it can also help them dry faster.
+The silicone in most conditioners coats and seals each strand while repelling water.
+Now for a beauty editor tip: Keep a wide-tooth comb inside of your shower and always comb through the hair when applying conditioner to ensure an even application.
+Trust us—you'll see the difference.